1) Classic Performance Products’ F-100 power steering assist

-kit (part number 5356PSK) includes a new tie rod, pitman arm and drag link.
+assist kit (part number 5356PSK) includes a new tie rod, pitman arm and

-The directional valve is part of the drag link assembly and the slave cylinder
+drag link.
+The directional valve is part of the drag link assembly and the

-is attached to the tie rod.
-This is a power assist system similar to the
+slave cylinder is attached to the tie rod.
+This is a power assist system

-truck.
-Then adjust the rod ends so the new tie rod is the same length as
+the truck.
+Then adjust the rod ends so the new tie rod is the same length

-The original ball joining the two (ARROW) must be used to connect the new
+separated.
+The original ball joining the two (ARROW) must be used to connect

 |

-slave cylinder pointing toward the passenger’s side of the truck.
-Then
+the slave cylinder pointing toward the passengers side of the truck.

 6) The ends of the U-bolt are trimmed flush with the nuts